materialos/icons/Android-Guidelines.md

 * Gradient Slider Midpoint: `Position 33%`
 * End Node: `0% Opacity` *Color:* `White`
 * Angle: `-45 degrees`
-* Radial Circle: Covers the entire 192x192 area
 * Shouldn't create white outside of the icon

-Removed, but acceptable:
 * Radial Circle: Covers the entire icon perimeter (not including drop shadows)
 * Starting Point: Moved over at far as it can go towards the -45 indicator handle